Writing Tests Using the CS 70 TestingLogger

 An Example

-Here's code for example.cpp
+Here's some code for testsuite.cpp

 #include <iostream>